xword/java-npm-gradle-integration-example/README.md

 ## What about tests?

-In order to run npm tests during the Gradle build we need to create a task that would execute `npm run test` command.
+In order to run JavaScript tests during the Gradle build we need to create a task that would execute `npm run test` command.

 Here it's important to make sure the process started by such task exits with a proper status code, i.e. `0` for success and `non-0` for failure - we don't want our Gradle build pass smoothly ignoring JavaScript tests blowing up.